kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#tabs name:"tab-installation-infrastructure" tabs:"AWS,Azure,Docker,GCP,vSphere,OpenStack,Metal3,Packet"}}
 {{#tab AWS}}

 Download the latest binary of `clusterawsadm` from the [AWS provider releases] and make sure to place it in your path.
+You need at least version v0.5.5 for these instructions.
+Instructions for older versions of clusterawsadm are available in [Github][legacy-clusterawsadm].

 The clusterawsadm command line utility assists with identity and access management (IAM) for Cluster API Provider AWS.